gavrilaalexandru/gavrilaalexandru/README.md

 👾 I'm **Alex**.

-🦀 An open-source developer with a deep passion for cybersecurity and C/C++.
+🧠 An open-source developer with a deep passion for cybersecurity.

-🐁 I work on terminal tooling and libraries.